 Specialists can work in conjunction to provide you with the best results.
 Still, we’ll need to make an initial revision of your mouth with advanced imaging and physical examinations to get there.

-After your orthodontic treatment begins, we will also make emphasis on maintaining your dental hygiene.
+After your orthodontic treatment begins, we will also make emphasize maintaining your dental hygiene.
 Brackets bonded onto each tooth are also perfect candidates to lodge food particles, so you’ll need to adapt your dental hygiene to compensate for the additional risks.

 Don’t worry; there are standards all dental health professionals should follow to achieve the best results.